emmlejeail/dummy-package/README.md

 # dummy-package
-a dummy package to test upload to pipit with travis
+a dummy package to test upload to pypi with travis